Oncology boom spurs DTC advertising, and with it controversy

 With cancer DTC campaigns, "you could argue that this is quite an exaggerated presentation, with a singular focus that isn't necessarily real — and occasionally can lead to practice changes in the short run that only have to be revisited in the longer run because of unanticipated or unknown or unappreciated [consequences]."
 Schnipper said.

-And yet the investments have kept flowing, often amid eyebrow-raising product sales.
+Still, the investments have kept flowing, often amid eyebrow-raising product sales.

 Big pharmas are pouring millions of dollars into cancer DTC marketingData provided by Kantar Media

-What's more, the high list prices set for many cancer treatments mean it takes a relatively modest number of patient sign-ups for drugmakers to start turning profits.
+Additionally, the high list prices set for many cancer treatments mean it takes a relatively modest number of patient sign-ups for drugmakers to start turning profits.

 "Our funding of the DTC campaign is based on a belief that it is important to invest in efforts that provide support and education to patients and help these patients understand there is a potential option that may be appropriate for them," Bristol-Myers said in an emailed statement to BioPharma Dive.